mickhansen/graphql-sequelize/README.md

 - Automatically converts args to where if arg keys matches model attributes
 - Automatically converts a arg named 'limit' to a sequelize limit
+- Automatically converts a arg named 'order' to a sequelize order
 - Only loads the attributes defined in the query (automatically adds primary key and foreign keys)
 - Prefetching nested resolvers with includes/joins